 When I added that the Western fired her after one shift Al shook his head, “Debbie, Debbie, Debbie.
 She couldn’t get out of Oregon fast enough.
 But she had no plan...”
 He became philosophical about life in Las Vegas.
 During his ensuing sermon about the transients, petty criminals, runaways, lowlifes and the deadbeats that he has met, I was distracted about Al's appearance.
 I knew his facial hair was missing but I couldn’t figure out the difference.

 Al was right.
 Misguided people visit Vegas and perceive that dealers lead luxurious lives in the top casinos.
-Far worse, some wrongly think they too can live a rich, vacation lifestyle every day.
-Then each day, new dreamers reflexively drop what they are doing and rush out there.
+Far worse, some move to town and think they too can live a rich, vacation lifestyle every day.

 *Debbie Dotson was a main character in my short story, "SANCTUARY FOR THE LUNATIC FRINGE."

 Al started at the Western the next day.
 At no point did he give-off that Skitzo Al vibe.
 He got off to a great start with our coworkers but I was still having trouble putting my finger on the difference in him so I gave up and asked.
-Al in an appropriate conversational tone and pace said, “Getting fired from the Lady Luck changed my life!”
+Al answered in a conversational tone and calm pace, “Getting fired from the Lady Luck changed my life!”
 He took off his glasses with great exaggeration and cleaned off the lenses.
 I said, “That’s it, you’re wearing glasses!”
-He smiled, “But I don’t wear glasses.”
+He smiled, “But I don’t need glasses.”
 I was perplexed.
 He said, “Listen.
-They fired me because they thought I was a prick because on second base, I could hear the boxman’s instructions.
+They fired me.
+They thought I was a prick because on second base, I could hear the boxman’s instructions.
 But on third base, he were speaking into my deaf ear.”
 “You’re deaf in one ear?”
 Al said, “Yeah.
 You knew that...everyone at school knew.”
 I said, “Trust me, nobody knew.”
 “Anyway," Al continued, “So when I get the ax, I tell the dude about my ear.
 He suddenly becomes human and tells me that Beltone has an office around the corner.
 And if they hook me up with a hearing aid, he’ll give me my job back.
 I tell him, I was born this way and I was told there’s nothing that can be done.
 He said you should still go…you never know.”

 Al said, “These non-prescription glasses are the latest technology.
 They have a tiny microphone in the frame and wires carry the sounds from the bad side to my good ear.
 I’m a new man!”
 As excited as he was to show me, his quieter, slower pace never faltered as he showed me a photo of Jing, his girlfriend.